The Bankrate promise

-If you’re a high school student, your school counselor can be a resource for scholarship information as well.
+If you’re a high school student, your school counselor can also be a resource for scholarship information.

 How to pay for college without scholarships

-Federal student aid is a common way to fund a degree.
-You apply through the Free Application for Federal Student Aid (FAFSA) every year, and interest rates are the same for all students each school year.
+- Federal student loans: You apply through the Free Application for Federal Student Aid (FAFSA).
 Most federal loans don’t require a credit check, and they come with benefits like income-driven repayment plans and opportunities for loan forgiveness.

-Most colleges and universities offer work-study programs for eligible students as a way to help them pay for their education.
-The jobs are often on campus and part time, and they’re typically more accommodating of class schedules than off-campus jobs.
-Since work-study is a form of federal aid, students need to submit a FAFSA form in order to apply.
+- Work-study: Most colleges and universities offer work-study programs.
+The jobs are often on-campus and part-time opportunities, and they’re typically more accommodating of class schedules than off-campus jobs.
+Since work-study is a form of federal aid, students must submit a FAFSA form to apply.

-There are a plethora of ways to make college more affordable.
-For example, living off-campus and commuting can reduce your cost by thousands of dollars.
-In-state community colleges and online programs also tend to have considerably lower tuition costs than public and private four-year universities, so you may want to start out your schooling there before transferring to a four-year university.
+- Cost adjustments: Consider finding ways to reduce your costs.
+Living off-campus and commuting can reduce your cost of living by thousands of dollars.
+In-state community colleges and online programs also tend to have considerably lower tuition costs than public and private four-year universities.

 This list is just a small selection of the best scholarships for women.
 To look for more scholarships, check scholarship search engines, your financial aid office or high school guidance counselor.